crocandr/docker-openvpn/README.md

 ## Build

-Please configure your VPN key data (company, domain, email, etc...) in the `files/openvpn-vars` file before you run the build.

 ```
 docker build -t croc/openvpn .
 ```

 ## Host config

-Enable UDP 1194 port for OpenVPN.
+Forward an UDP port from your router to the docker host that runs this OpenVPN container.
+Default UDP port is 1194, but you can choose 21194, 51194 or any other port.

-You have to load tun module into the host kernel if not loaded by default:
+You have to load tun module into the docker host kernel if not loaded by default:

 ```
 modprobe tun